ashley-ha/customerChurn/README.md

 Two models were applied for customer churn prediction:

 - Logistic Regression: After feature selection and optimization of the threshold value, the model achieved an accuracy of approximately 76.54%.
 - Linear Discriminant Analysis (LDA): LDA was also used to predict churn, resulting in an accuracy of about 78.58%.
+(Because of the limited data in our dataset, higher accuracy is difficult and it is my recommendation that we gather more data on the users (ex: platforms used, specific services utilized, dependents or no dependents, & demographic imformation).
+This will likely improve my ability to predict customer churn more effectively and with higher accuracy.

-Feature Importance
+Feature Importance:
 - The most significant feature for predicting churn was whether the customer is a senior citizen.
 Other influential factors included the type of internet service and payment method.

 ### Conclusion